lucaslorentz/auto-compute/README.md

 This library provides an automated implementation of the approach described by Microsoft:
 [Modeling for Performance > Update cache columns when inputs change](https://learn.microsoft.com/en-us/ef/core/performance/modeling-for-performance#update-cache-columns-when-inputs-change).

+## Why

+Denormalizing data by storing computed properties is a common strategy for improving application performance.
+It enables faster queries and reduces the need for complex joins or expensive runtime computations, making your application more efficient and responsive.

+**EF Core Auto Compute** simplifies this process by automating the management of computed properties.
+It ensures that your derived data stays accurate and consistent without requiring manual updates or repetitive boilerplate code.

 ## Getting Started

 1. **Install the NuGet package:**